-The Earth Epic Calendar has based itself on factors of one hundred, but this gets tricky with a year that has 365 or 366 days per year.
+The Earth Epic Calendar has mostly based itself on factors of one hundred, but this gets tricky with a year that has 365 or 366 days per year.
 However, if we divide the year into equal quarters, we get 91 or 92 days each, which is close to 100.

-It’s worth noting that this setup is similar to the World Seasons Calendar proposed by science fiction writer Isaac Asimov.
-It should also be noted that due to the elliptical nature of the earth’s rotation, the lengths of the astronomical seasons vary from the quarters described in this calendar—astronomical spring, summer, fall and winter currently vary in length between 88-93 days.
+It’s worth noting that dividing the year into Quarters is similar to the World Seasons Calendar proposed by science fiction writer Isaac Asimov.
+It should also be noted that due to the elliptical nature of the earth’s rotation, the lengths of the astronomical seasons vary from lengths of the Quarters described in this calendar—astronomical spring, summer, fall and winter currently vary in length between 88-93 days.

 The Earth Epic Calendar sets the first day of the year at the Winter Solstice (rather than the Solar Hijri’s Spring Equinox) for several reasons.
 First, the adjustment from the Gregorian Calendar—the mostly widely used calendar in the world—is less difficult because the first day of the year in the Earth Epic calendar is just 10 or 11 days before the first day of the year in the Gregorian calendar, making adjustments easier.
 The Winter Solstice also coincides with holidays for many religions and cultures.
 This time is also often the midpoint between the autumn harvest and the spring planting season for much of the world, given that 90% of human beings live in the Northern Hemisphere.
 This period around the Winter Solstice is often a time for reflection.

 Local cultures should name the quarters in this calendar however they wish.
 I spoke before as to how the worldwide adoption of the Gregorian calendar is a reflection of cultural imperialism.
 Letting local cultures name the quarters would be a way to let them reclaim the calendar while still providing accuracy and uniformity of standards worldwide.

-For this worldwide standard, the names Southlight, Eastlight, Northlight and Westlight describe the Northern Hemisphere’s winter, spring, summer and fall (and the Southern Hemisphere’s summer, fall, winter and spring).
-The first day of Southlight (and the first day of the year) starts at the December Solstice when the concentration of sunlight is greatest and at its peak in the Southern Hemisphere, and Northtide starts around the June Solstice when the concentration of sunlight is the greatest and at its peak in the Northern Hemisphere.
+Even though local cultures should determine the name of the quarters as they deem appropriate, a worldwide standard is needed so that different cultures would have a common frame of reference.
+For this worldwide standard, the names Southlight, Westlight, Northlight and Eastlight describe the Northern Hemisphere’s winter, spring, summer and fall (and the Southern Hemisphere’s summer, fall, winter and spring).
+The first day of Southlight (and the first day of the year) starts at the December Solstice when the concentration of sunlight is greatest and at its peak in the Southern Hemisphere, and Northlight starts around the June Solstice when the concentration of sunlight is the greatest and at its peak in the Northern Hemisphere.

 Since four quarters of 91 days equals 364, we need to figure out where to put the extra day so that the year totals 365 days, and where to put the leap day during leap years.
 Asimov’s calendar puts the extra day at the end of the year and the leap day at the end of the second quarter.
 But in the Earth Epic Calendar, each year has an extra day at the end of Northlight (the summer, or third quarter of the year), during September in the Gregorian Calendar.
 During leap years, an extra day is added to the end of Eastlight (roughly the spring, or second quarter of the year), during June in the Gregorian calendar.

-It is worth noting that the date where the extra day and leap day are assigned will change four times per Calendar Epoch, or roughly every 6,500 years.
+It is worth noting that the date where the extra day and leap day are assigned will change roughly four times per Calendar Epoch, or roughly every 6,500 years.
 This is because the length of astronomical seasons change due to the axial precession.
 As such, autumn will be the longest season, with summer being the second longest, around 7000 CE (16.700 EE), which will necessitate placing the extra day at the end of Westlight (in December) and the leap day at the end of Northlight (in September).
 Winter will be the longest season around 12,000 CE (21.700 EE) which will necessitate putting the extra day at the end of Southlight (in March) and the leap day at the end of Weslight (in December).

 —> forward to

-<— back to Millenium and Year
+<— back to Millennium and Year